deepfence/golang_deepfence_sdk/client/docs/IngestersCloudResource.md

 `func (o *IngestersCloudResource) UnsetPolicyStd()`

 UnsetPolicyStd ensures that no value is present for PolicyStd, not even an explicit nil
+### GetPrivateDnsName

+`func (o *IngestersCloudResource) GetPrivateDnsName() string`

+GetPrivateDnsName returns the PrivateDnsName field if non-nil, zero value otherwise.

+### GetPrivateDnsNameOk

+`func (o *IngestersCloudResource) GetPrivateDnsNameOk() (*string, bool)`

+GetPrivateDnsNameOk returns a tuple with the PrivateDnsName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrivateDnsName

+`func (o *IngestersCloudResource) SetPrivateDnsName(v string)`

+SetPrivateDnsName sets PrivateDnsName field to given value.

+### HasPrivateDnsName

+`func (o *IngestersCloudResource) HasPrivateDnsName() bool`

+HasPrivateDnsName returns a boolean if a field has been set.

+### GetPrivateIpAddress

+`func (o *IngestersCloudResource) GetPrivateIpAddress() string`

+GetPrivateIpAddress returns the PrivateIpAddress field if non-nil, zero value otherwise.

+### GetPrivateIpAddressOk

+`func (o *IngestersCloudResource) GetPrivateIpAddressOk() (*string, bool)`

+GetPrivateIpAddressOk returns a tuple with the PrivateIpAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrivateIpAddress

+`func (o *IngestersCloudResource) SetPrivateIpAddress(v string)`

+SetPrivateIpAddress sets PrivateIpAddress field to given value.

+### HasPrivateIpAddress

+`func (o *IngestersCloudResource) HasPrivateIpAddress() bool`

+HasPrivateIpAddress returns a boolean if a field has been set.

 ### GetPrivilege

 `func (o *IngestersCloudResource) GetPrivilege() string`